StockportJambo/plex-api-unity/README.md

 I got fed up with Plex not supporting VR headsets besides toy ones like GearVR and Oculus Go, so this is intended to be used in a larger project to create a fully featured Plex client for Rift/Quest/Vive etc.

+As the original library is still under development, and new things being added, I'll try and backport this here where appropriate.

+If you're NOT using Unity or require all the features of the library, you're better off skipping this and going to the original. ;)

 Overview
 --------